matiduda/scope-tags/README.md

     - [ ] Testing if files are correstly updated in database depending on changes in git
     - [ ] On loading `tags.json` assert that all parents exist in database, if not then these modules won't be displayed
 - [ ] Add unit tests for even the basic stuff - reading and parsing JSON files, synchronization between the database and repository, etc.
-- [ ] Ass unit tests for the basic actions which can be performed on files - adding, deleting, modifying, renaming.
+- [ ] Add unit tests for the basic actions which can be performed on files - adding, deleting, modifying, renaming.
 After initial database entry the script should automatically handle all cases.
+- [ ] Add [adf-validator](https://github.com/torifat/adf-validator/tree/master) which would give more specific errors (right now comments are just not being posted)